Athwale/Python-White-Bear-Editor/README.md

 # Python-White-Bear-Editor
 Python rewrite of the white bear website editor.

-TODO:
-Use wxpython for gui
+TODO:\
 Use sqlite for storing configuration

+TESTING:\
+Use incorrect directory\
+Remove index.html